a new vision of group psychology

 ~ Blaine Harden, The Washington Post's former bureau chief in Europe, East Asia & Africa

 "Every diplomat and diplomat-in-training should see this film."

 ~ Howard Stein, Professor of Preventive Medicine, Poet Laureate, High Plains Society for Applied Anthropology

 “A truly beautiful piece of film art... a cinematic triumph.”

-~ Joseph Montville, former diplomat, Director of Healing Historical Memory, Conflict Analysis & Resolution, George Mason University
+~ Joseph Montville, former diplomat, Director of Healing Historical Memory, George Mason University

-"“One can see in this film there is a special aura around this man who has managed to see and listen to the worst of humanity and bring faith and love to the saddest situation.”
+"“One can see in this film there is a special aura around this man who has managed to witness the worst of humanity and bring faith and love to the saddest situation.”

 "A fascinating and sophisticated study of a boy who survived war torn, ethnically divided Cypress and grew up to become the world renowned psychoanalyst nominated 5 times for the Nobel Peace Prize."

 ~ Ira Brenner, author and Professor of Psychiatry, Jefferson Medical College

 VAMIK'S ROOM tells about the peacemaking work of Vamik Volkan, a man born on the ethnically-divided Mediterranean island of Cyprus, who has been nominated 5 times for the Nobel Peace Prize for conflict resolution with letters of support from over 28 countries.